 Set yourself apart in a competitive marketplace

-Study in two of Waterloo’s powerhouse institutions.
-In the School of Accounting and Finance, you’ll learn sophisticated concepts of modern financial management.
-In the David R. Cheriton School of Computer Science, you’ll acquire the skills to develop and maintain financial software.
+As part of Computing and Financial Management (CFM), you'll study in two of Waterloo’s powerhouse institutions: the School of Accounting and Finance, where you’ll learn to understand sophisticated concepts of modern financial management, and the David R. Cheriton School of Computer Science, where you’ll acquire the skills to develop and maintain financial software.

 By the time you graduate, you'll be armed with the know-how, the networks, and the co-op experience to land a career in computer science or finance — or both.